 Advancing equity in the outdoors, starting with students, through a system-wide model of change building access to natural learning spaces in the backyards of schools and empowering teachers to use those spaces.

-Trails for K12 is an ambitious initiative to offer creative, innovative, and effective outdoor learning spaces to every public school in Rockingham County by the end of 2024.
+Trails K12 is an ambitious initiative to offer creative, innovative, and effective outdoor learning spaces to every public school in Rockingham County by the end of 2024.

 Traditionally outdoor classrooms are designed to be stationary places.
-Trails for K12 is all about movement through linear classrooms along thoughtfully designed trails on school campuses.
+Trails K12 is all about movement through linear classrooms along thoughtfully designed trails on school campuses.